 In an effort to learn more about my own children I trained and worked as a Montessori Teacher.
 I soon learnt that to be a good teacher requires an ability to really connect.
 To be able to instil in the child a confidence that empowers their own self-belief.
 Something I bring into my photography sessions now for both the adults as well as the children!

-It was only when I was stopped in my tracks over two years ago on the sudden passing of my Mom that I decided to turn this passion into a business.
-She believed in me and it was time to believe in myself.
-I treasure the pictures I have of her and her bubbly personality they keep me smiling.
+It was only on the sudden passing of my beautiful Mom, that I decided to turn this passion into a business.
+She always believed in me and now it was time to believe in myself.
+I treasure the pictures of her and her bubbly personality, they keep me smiling.